Course

 Bachelor of Tourism Management

-UWS Course Code: 1632.1
+Western Sydney University Course Code: 1632.1

 The Bachelor of Tourism Management is designed to prepare graduates for a wide range of roles in tourism, recreation and leisure in public and private sectors, professional associations and community organisations.